 So what if wages go up?
 There is plenty of money out there for everyone.

 The federal reserve prints money out of think air, then that money goes to the banks and wall street.
 Maybe its time for inflation to adjust so that money gets distributed to everyone else.

-In the 1970s before the shipyards closed here in southeast Texas a welder could make $17 an hour.
+In the 1970s before the shipyards closed, a welder in in Southeast Texas a welder could make $17 an hour.

 Shipyards closed in the early to mid-1980s.
 30 years later wages still have not returned to what they used to be.
 In the late 1980 and into the 1990s, welders were making something like $10 – $12 an hour.
 After inflation is figured in, welders and fitters today are making a fraction of what they were making in the late 1970s and early 1980s.

 Its just been within the past few years that wages in the metal working field here in southeast Texas have made it back to what people were making in the early 1980s.
 Even though wages have “almost” made it back, inflation has taken such a bite, that people have less buying power then they did 20 years ago.